Updated 9.15.25

-After executing your documents and successfully implementing the plan, you are done — well for a while.
-Remember, estate planning deals creates a flexible framework to help navigate life’s uncertainties.
+After executing your documents and successfully implementing the plan, you are done — at least well for a while.
+Remember, estate planning and estate planning documents create a flexible framework to help navigate life’s uncertainties.
+As life changes, you need to review and potentially rethink your planning.
+Below are a few examples of what may prompt you to do so:

 1. Birth of a family member or another family member that is relevant to your estate plan.